Skip to content

 extends fun endParse(self: Slice);

 Checks whether the Slice is empty (i.e., contains no bits of data and no cell references).
-If it’s not, throws an exception with exit code 9: Cell underflow.
+If it is not, it throws an exception with exit code 9: Cell underflow.

 Usage examples: